replete/obsidian-minimal-theme-css-snippets/README.md

 ## Versions / updates

 Its in my own interest to keep Obsidian and the various plugins up to date, but life gets busy and there may be a delay - so I will make incremental updates to the repo (via commits) to update/improve plugins as they are updated but when a new version of Obsidian is released, I'll tag the last commit with that verison number.
 So all commits previous to that will support that version.
 Basically, this repo assumes your Obsidian is up to date and also assumes I have fixed it.

-No warranties or guarantees, please don't ask for plugin X to be supported - if you want it, do it.
-If I want it, it will already exist here.
-Please submit fixes or any great ideas though and if it makes sense to me I'll include it.

-I'm using Obsidian every day for more and more things, so chances are I'll keep updating this repo

 -Phil